ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_configuration.rst

 If installing Ansible from a package manager, the latest ``ansible.cfg`` file should be present in ``/etc/ansible``, possibly as a ``.rpmnew`` file (or other) as appropriate in the case of updates.

-If you installed Ansible from pip or from source, you may want to create this file in order to override default settings in Ansible.
+If you installed Ansible from ``pip`` or from the source, you may want to create this file to override default settings in Ansible.

 You can generate an Ansible configuration file, ``ansible.cfg``, that lists all default settings as follows: